Introduction

 Conclusion

-ChondroFiller is a non-surgical collagen injection that may help support a worn joint and ease symptoms for some people.
+The ChondroFiller injection is a non-surgical collagen scaffold that may help support a worn joint and ease symptoms for some people.
 It is not a cure.
-If you are considering it, professional consultation is vital — consult a qualified healthcare professional.
+If you are considering it, a specialist assessment is essential.
+The London Cartilage Clinic on Harley Street offers individual evaluation to help you understand whether the injection or another pathway is appropriate for your situation.

 Frequently Asked Questions

 - People with osteoarthritis or earlier joint wear who want a non-surgical option, with realistic expectations.
-Suitability is decided after assessment.
+Suitability is decided after a specialist assessment, taking into account the joint involved, defect size, and overall health.

 Where to go from here